-No previous midsession reversal task has measured behaviour with more than one reversal for the same two stimuli per session (though two reversals between three choice stimuli have been used: McMillan & Roberts, 2014).
+Midsession reversal tasks almost exclusively include only one reversal per session (though see McMillan & Roberts, 2014; Rayburn-Reeves et al., 2013).
 Though this is partially due to the novelty of the procedure, part of the issue with increasing the number of reversals is that increasing the number of trials to accommodate more reversals also increases the likelihood that satiety effects would confound the results.
 An interesting affordance of the go/no-go procedure is that it allows subjects only half as much total reinforcement per trial compared to the choice task, because half of trials are nonreinforced no matter the animal’s behavior.
 After initial training with an 80-trial go/no-go task, we tested our subjects on 160-trial and 240-trial tasks while maintaining a reversal every 40 trials (i.e., reward contingencies reversed three times and five times in the 160-trial and 240-trial test, respectively).
-We were interested in whether pigeons would successfully reverse their behaviour multiple times, and whether changing the structure of the session would lead pigeons to adopt different strategies to change their responding across the session.
+We were interested in whether pigeons would successfully reverse their behaviour multiple times, and whether changing the temporal structure of the session would lead pigeons to adopt different strategies to change their responding across the session.

 One problem with interpreting these results alone was that prior training with only one reversal may have biased pigeons toward a strategy that was less suited to a multiple-reversal task.
 To examine the effect of prior training, in Experiment 2 we started new birds on a 240-trial, five-reversal version of the task from the first session of training.
 In Experiment 3, we sought to control for the novel timeout procedure used in the first two experiments by training birds on a visual choice procedure, similar to that used previously (e.g., McMillan & Roberts, 2012) with the exception that incorrect choices were penalized with a 10-s timeout.
 Finally, in Experiment 4 we transferred all three groups of pigeons from the previous experiments to a novel 160-trial, three-reversal choice task.
 In this final experiment, we examined whether previous training with multiple reversals (for birds from Experiments 1 and 2) or with a choice task (for birds from Experiment 3) would lead to improved performance on a choice task with multiple reversals.
+A summary of the four current experimental designs is presented in Table 1.

 Experiment 1